titofebus/wrtr/README.md

 - This script is designed for use with an MDX blog setup.
 - All code follows clean code and modularity best practices.
 - If you want to customize prompts or output, check the `wrtr/setup/system-prompts/` directory.

----

-## 📝 Example Config & Prompt Files

-To help you get started safely, this repo includes example config and prompt files:

-- `setup/wrtr.config.example.md`
-- `setup/main-prompt.example.txt`

-**How to use:**
-1. Copy or rename `setup/wrtr.config.example.md` to `setup/wrtr.config.md` and fill in your company/blog details.
-2. Copy or rename `setup/main-prompt.example.txt` to `setup/main-prompt.txt` and customize your main prompt style.

-> **Note:** The real config and prompt files are ignored by git, so your sensitive info stays private! 🎉